A$AP Rocky found not guilty in assault case

 Attorneys for the hip-hop artist and actor, who is the longtime partner of the singer and businesswoman Rihanna, had argued the weapon was a prop gun that only fired blanks.
 A$AP Rocky did not testify in the trial.
 Rihanna was present in the courtroom on Tuesday when the verdict was read.

+After the verdict was announced, the rapper expressed his appreciation to the jury, saying, “Thank y’all for saving my life.”

-Attorneys for Rocky maintained that the artist got the gun from a music video set and carried it for security.
+Attorneys for Rocky, whose legal name is Rakim Athelston Mayers, maintained that he got the gun from a music video set and carried it for security.

 During the trial, Rihanna was seen at the courthouse with their two young sons, RZA, 2, and Riot, 1.